 CCASHP Certified · Zone 6 & 7 · BCIN-Stamped Sizing Reports

-Cold Climate Heat Pump Ontario: Sized Right for Your Design Temperature
+Cold Climate Heat Pump Sizing Ontario: Sized Right for Your Design Temperature

 The brochure says your heat pump works at -30°C. Your building permit requires a certified CSA F280 heat loss calculation before any equipment is sized.
 We produce both — a BCIN-stamped heat loss report and a cold climate heat pump sizing report verified at your municipality's actual design temperature.
 From Barrie at -24°C to Huntsville at -28°C.